AbeSong/cmc-backend/README.md

 ## Setup
 1. `git clone https://github.com/AbeSong/cmc-backend.git`
+2. Update ConnectionStrings by replacing `localhost\\SQLEXPRESS` in appsettings.json to your SQL Server if this is not your default
-2. Open solution and run migrations `update-database`
+3. Open solution and run migrations `update-database`
-3. Start debugging (F5) to seed initial data
+4. Start debugging (F5) to seed initial data